 Press again within three seconds to receive confirmation that the vehicle was successfully locked.
-Note: If all vehicle doors are closed upon the second press of the , the horn will chirp once and the parklamps/taillamps will flash once to confirm the successful locking.
+Note: If all vehicle doors are closed upon the second press of the a, the horn will chirp once and the parklamps/taillamps will flash once to confirm the successful locking.

-Upon the second press of the \P , if any door is not securely closed the horn will chirp twice and the park/taillamps will flash twice to warn that successfully locking was not complete.
+Upon the second press of the \(\textit{\texts}\) , if any door is not securely closed the horn will chirp twice to warn that successfully locking was not complete.
+The park/taillamps will NOT flash if any door is ajar.